What is a money transfer credit card?

 However, you need to take into account that if you don't clear what you owe during the 0% period, you’re likely to end up paying a much higher APR than many personal loan rates.

-What will I need to watch out for?
+What will I need to watch out for with a bank transfer from a credit card?

 If you’re considering a money transfer card, there’s a few things to watch out for:

 - The money transfer fee is around 4% of the amount you transfer, so check the actual percentage on the card you’re considering and take this cost into account when comparing.

 - If you withdraw the cash instead of transferring it straight to your account, you might be charged extra for making the transaction.

 - You may not always get the headline deal, even if you’re accepted.
-Up to half (51%) of those that apply receive the headline deal, depending on their circumstances.
+Just over half (51%) of those that apply receive the headline deal, depending on their circumstances.